Professor

 As a younger professor, do you ever find it challenging to command students' respect?

-Asked by Kenneth about 12 years ago
+Asked by Kenneth over 12 years ago

 Younger professors, in general, do have a harder time and very often find students questioning their knowledge and ability.
 This is particularly true when teaching graduate students and in particular those in pre-professional programs (MBA, law).